Have you seen the trailers for Jurassic World? Yes? Well, then you’ve seen the entire movie. Review over. We can all go home now.

 Seriously though, this trend of showing pretty much everything in trailers has got to stop.
 Knowing all of this information before seeing Jurassic World may be why I don’t like it, or because it’s just not a great movie.

 The original movie is an amazing piece of cinema history.
 It contains fantastic characters, beautiful scenery with CGI and animatronics, comedy, and suspense.
-Hell, it’s one of my all-time favorite movies.
+Hell, it’s one of my all-time favourite movies.
 The Lost World: Jurassic Park — in my mind — vastly surpassed it in the same way T2 did to the original Terminator, though I understand some may find that statement debatable.

 Jurassic Park 3 doesn’t exist.

 Jurassic World, on the other hand, does, and I’m not really sure that it should.
 The movie is worlds apart from the original and I completely intended that pun.
 The story starts out with stating this new park is built upon the bones — again, pun intended — of the original one.
 That’s akin to building a second Titanic, but using the original’s hull.
 No?
-At any rate there are dinosaurs we’ve seen, dinosaurs we haven’t and a dinosaur that’s a genetic experiment.
+At any rate, there are dinosaurs we’ve seen, dinosaurs we haven’t and a dinosaur that’s a genetic experiment.
 Yes, those damn trailers revealed the big bad so it’s no longer some big secret.
 Shit goes down and the mutation escapes and kills everything it can.
 Why?
 Because reasons and generic bad guys!
 The final thirty minutes or so sees the movie turn into “Michael Bay’s Jurassic Word”, so be prepared.

 And Chris Pratt trains raptors because apparently we really needed that human-animal bonding in a dinosaur movie.
 Plot.